Terradue/doc-developer-sandbox/source/developer/catalogue.rst

-.. _multinode:
+.. _catalogue:

-Hands-On Exercise 8: using an OpenSearch catalogue
+Hands-On Exercise 9: using an OpenSearch catalogue
 ###################################################

 In this exercise we will use an OpenSearch [#f1]_ catalogue URL as input source of the workflow, querying the catalogue with OpenSearch parameters.